 A significant number of the internet sample family trees did include more than one child of Nicholas.
 We mentioned in the opening paragraphs that there is documentary evidence in the Register of St. Peters Parish for three of the children of Nicholas, namely Elizabeth, Nicholas Jr., and Mabel, giving their dates of baptism (not of their births).
 Succeeding Vestry Book records for the successor parish, St. Pauls Parish, very strongly suggest that Joseph Gentry and Samuel Gentry were also children of Nicholas.
 These names occur frequently in Nicholas Gentry family trees, especially those of Nicholas Jr. and Samuel.
 There is some variation in records of dates of birth but not so extreme that it poses a serious problem.
 Two other names are found in a significant number of the family trees, James Gentry and David Gentry.
 These are names that are within the bounds of appropriate inclusion as both lie on a borderline of possibility as to whether they were sons of Nicholas or grandsons.
 James Gentry in particular, is one that might have been a son of Nicholas or a son of Nicholas' oldest son, Joseph.
 David Gentry, based on estimations of his date of birth, most likely was a son of Nicholas, but possibly was a son of Nicholas' son, Samuel.
 Another Gentry, John Gentry, is not found in nearly as many family trees but is in the same category.
 He was probably a son of Nicholas, but like James, could have been a son of Joseph.
 A daughter, Mary who married John Spradling, is also a possible child of Nicholas.

 One wishes that all the listings for the multiple children of Nicholas were complete and correct.
 This is not always the case, but in most instances where errors are made in listing children, there is no inclusion of any further generations to muddy the waters more than they already are.
 A case in point is the inclusion of William Gentry as a son of Nicholas Gentry.
 Fortunately, in none of these listings are any children or spouse given for William.
-There is good evidence for a William being a grandchild of Nicholas, but no evidence whatsoever for him being a son.
+There is good evidence for several Williams being grandchildren of Nicholas, but no evidence whatsoever for one being a son.
 An occasional family tree in the internet group has added Moses Gentry as a son.
 This is clearly a case of displaced generations, because the only Moses among the early generations of Gentrys is known to have been a son of Nicholas Gentry Jr., not Nicholas Sr.

 A final series of mistakes among the descendants of Nicholas Gentry Sr., lies with proposals that Elizabeth Gentry, or Mable Gentry, or both, married James Haggard of Stafford County, Virginia.
 As with the wives of Nicholas Jr., this is not a question which we will address here other than to speculate that the Elizabeth Gentry part of this mixup may have arisen from the fact that Nicholas Jr. had a daughter Elizabeth who married Nathaniel Haggard, a son of the James Haggard mentioned above.
 Nathaniel and Elizabeth then had a son, James Haggard, who married his first cousin, Elizabeth (Betsie) Gentry, daughter of Moses Gentry (a brother of the elder Elizabeth).
 With such convoluted relationships, it is not surprising that generations of Gentrys and Haggards might be misplaced.